Funny the World...

 Char - We have been friends since college and with her I have gone on some of the weirdest and most fun adventures of my life.
 The stories in which Char is a co-star are always the best ones.

 Shelly and Ellen - good friends who have been activists for gay rights forever and together as a couple for more than 30 years.
-They were the very first couple in California to be legally married during that brief window when marriage was legal for gay couples here four years ago.
+They were the very first couple in Yolo County to be married when it became legal in California.
+Ellen died in 2020 of Alzheimer's.

 Gilbert - Once my best friend, an actor and the longtime Musical Director for The Lamplighters, who died in 1986